-Students suspended from another state system institution, who would otherwise qualify for admission to the reinstating institution, may petition the Admissions and Residence Committee for admission to Murray State College on probation.
-This written request must document extraordinary personal circumstances.
+Students suspended from another state system institution, who would otherwise qualify for admission to the reinstating institution, may be admitted to Murray State College on probation.
 Students admitted under this provision must maintain a 2.0 grade point average or meet the minimum standard required or be suspended again.